spamegg1/reviews/courses/OSTEP/ostep-projects/vm-xv6-intro/README.md

 starting at `addr` and of `len` pages to be read only.
 Thus, the program could still read the pages in this range after `mprotect()` finishes, but a write to this region should cause a trap (and thus kill the process).
-The `munprotect()` call does the opposite: sets the region back to both readable and writeable.
+The `munprotect()` call does the opposite: sets the region back to both readable and write-able.

 Also required: the page protections should be inherited on fork().
 Thus, if a process has mprotected some of its pages, when the process calls fork, the